vasanth-kumar-m-y/super-foods/readme.md

 ## Ecommerce Website using Laravel 5.8

-Gainaloe is my first e-commerce platform developed for the client, Really it was a great experience for me I have learned a lot from this project.
+SuperFoods is my first e-commerce platform developed for the client, Really it was a great experience for me I have learned a lot from this project.
 ## Features
 - User-Friendly
 - Mobile-Friendly Website